nathancfox/cfs-reu-2018/experiments/lab_notebooks/cfs_notebook.md

 by calling the `stratify` argument.
 However, I am stuck on why there is such a strong negative relationship between test\_score and training\_score.
 It was perfect when vcenter > 0, but even in vcenter = -2.0, the correlation score was still -0.6958.

+I went back and looked at the pair plot in [Tuning VBounds](#0001).
+I saw the same behavior in training\_accuracy vs. test\_accuracy.
+I looked closer and realized that the subset of points that display perfect linearity are the same subset where vcenter > 0.0.
+However, this is also the same subset with a large number of selected features (top part of the sigmoid curve).
+Unfortunately, although there is a relationship between vcenter and these points, there is no discernible correlation between vcenter and the order in which these points came out.
+See vmin vs. training\_accuracy in the same pair plot.

 ----------------------------------------------------------------------------------------------------